Jurong FC

-Jurong Football Club was a professional football club, based in the Jurong area of Singapore.
+Jurong Football Club was a professional football club, based in Jurong, Singapore.
 The club played in S.League, the top division of football in Singapore from 1997 to 2003.
 The team's best league finishes in this period were fifth place in both 1998 and 2001.

-The club was founded in 1975, and prior to 1997 was known as Jurong Town Football Club.
-The team won Singapore's President's Cup (now known as the Singapore Cup) in 1988 and 1989, and were runners-up in the Singapore Cup in 1999 and 2002.
+The club was founded as Jurong Town Football Club in 1975, and prior to 1997 revamp, they were known as Jurong Football Club.
+The team won Singapore's President's Cup (now known as the Singapore Cup) in 1988 and 1989, and were runners-up in 1999 and 2002.

 History

-Pre S-League Era
+Pre S.League Era

-Jurong Football Club (formerly known as Jurong Town FC) was formed in 1975, the registration date was 25 July 1975.
-The purpose of forming the club was to serve those thousand employees and residents in the Jurong Industrial estate.
+Jurong Town Football Club was formed in 1975, the registration date was 25 July 1975.
+The purpose of forming the club was to serve thousand of employees and the residents in the Jurong Industrial estate.

 In 1975, the club organised the Jurong League for the men and Jurong Netball League for the ladies.
-These two competitions attracted a large number of workers in Jurong, after their working hours they used to play in these competitions before going home.
+These two competitions attracted a large number of workers in the Jurong area, after their working hours they used to play in these competitions before going home.
 Then, the club was given the Division One status.
 It was coached by the well known footballer of the 1960s, the late Rahim Omar.
 He coached the club for two years, after which it was relegated to Division Two till 1987.

-In 1988, the FAS re-organised the domestic competition, Jurong was once again selected to be in the Premier League.
-In that year, Jurong was sponsored by Japan Airlines, the first company to come into a domestic competition with $100,000 sponsorship.
+In 1988, the FAS re-organised the domestic competition, Jurong Town was once again selected to be in the Premier League.
+In that year, Jurong Town was sponsored by Japan Airlines, the first company to come into a domestic competition with $100,000 sponsorship.
 This sponsorship helped the club to engage players like V. Sundramoorthy, Jeffrey Lazaroo, A.R.J.
 Mani, K Kannan, D. Tokijan and Lim Chiew Peng.
 Two youngsters Nazri Nasir and Lim Tong Hai who joined the club at the age of 16.
-Jurong gave both these young players $3000 scholarship.
-Jurong also signed Brazilian, Manalton Santos.
-Jurong won the President's Cup in that year and D. Tokijan was awarded the top scorer for the year.
-Jurong also signed David Lee at the end of the 1988 season.
+Jurong Town gave both these young players $3000 scholarship.
+Jurong Town also signed Brazilian, Manalton Santos.
+Jurong Town won the President's Cup in that year and D. Tokijan was awarded the top scorer for the year.
+Jurong Town also signed David Lee at the end of the 1988 season.

 In the late 1980s and early 1990s, their kits are sponsored by Hummel.

 Sundram did not start the season because he had a good offer from Switzerland.
-He had this golden opportunity and Jurong do not want to be an obstacle in his career even with one-year contract with Jurong FC, the club happily released him to pursue a better future.
+He had this golden opportunity and Jurong Town do not want to be an obstacle in his career even with one-year contract with Jurong Town, the club happily released him to pursue a better future.